833M0L3/NETTV/README.md

 * Then I installed Key Mapper app and set an key for launching Sideload Launcher from my NETTV's Remote
 * Then I unistalled ATV Launcher

 And that's it.
-Whenever I want to access the 3rd party installed apps, I simply press that key on my NETTV Remote and it simply launches Sideload Launcher.
+Whenever I want to access the 3rd party installed apps, I simply press that key on my NETTV Remote ( the one you set to open certain app from Key Mapper app) and it simply launches Sideload Launcher.
 This will let me access all my apps while still retaining NETTV's Live TV and default Launcher + no performance loss.

 ![SideLoad](/sideload.png)

-# Cools Apps to sideload on your NETTV Setup Box
+# Cool Apps to sideload on your NETTV Setup Box

 * **If you are an Anime fan, then you should definitely install this app called FireAnime.** https://github.com/XenTeckzX/FireAnime